Sonic Motor Racing Services: Formula Ford

 The team was formed to run the Davison family, beginning in the 1998 Australian Formula Ford Championship with Alex Davison.
 Alex would run with the team for the 1998 & 1999 seasons before going overseas and handing the ride to younger brother Will Davison.
 Will would win the title in 2001 for the team, now entered under the Garry Rogers Motorsport banner.
 Sonic would go back to back winning the 2002 championship with GRM protégé Jamie Whincup.
 The team would win their first championship under their own name in 2004 with David Reynolds.
 Sonic would expand to 3 cars in 2006, running future supercars drivers Tim Blanchard and Tim Slade, who would finish second in the championship as well as Todd Fiore.
 For 2007 the team would switch to Mygale Chassis' and Blanchard would win the championship, James Moffat would finish third for the team.
 Sonic would run Nick Percat under the Walkinshaw racing name in the 2007, 2008, & 2009 series.
 He would win the series in 2009, this being the most dominant season in the history of the series.
 Percat would win a record 12 races in a season, as well as a record 9 races in a row.

-In 2010 the team expanded to 4 cars, including one for future supercars driver Cameron Waters.
+In 2010 the team expanded to 4 cars, including one for future supercars driver Cam Waters.
 Waters would win the series in 2011.
 Garry Jacobson would also drive for the team in 2011 and 2012.
 Anton DePasquale would debut with the team in 2012 and sweep the final round of the series at Winton.
 He would go full time with the team in 2013 alongside Simon Hodge. in 2016 Leanne Tander would win the series for Sonic, with Max Vidau 8th.
 Sonic would again become back to back champions in 2017, with Max Vidau winning the series.
 Future Super 2 driver Angelo Mouzouris would make his debut with the team, Hamish Ribarits would also make his first start in 2017.
 In 2018 Sonic Motor Racing Services would win their third championship in a row, with Hunter McElrea winning the series from Ribarits who had remained with the team.
 Mouzouris would finish 6th.
 Sonic would become the first team to win 4 back to back championships, Angelo Mouzouris would win the series in 2019.
 Jay Hanson would also make his full time debut with the team in 2019.
 With the return of a national championship in 2021, Sonic would field entries for 3rd year driver Harrison Goodman and debutant Valentino Astuti.